bobbyrepo/e-comm-react-firebase/README.md

 Stop Shop is an e-commerce web application designed to provide users with a seamless shopping experience.
 It offers a wide range of products, allows users to add items to their cart, and facilitates the checkout process.

-## Introduction

-Stop Shop is an e-commerce web application designed to provide users with a seamless shopping experience.
-It offers a wide range of products, allows users to add items to their cart, and facilitates the checkout process.
-This documentation covers the development process, challenges faced, solutions implemented, deployment instructions, and access to the application.

 ## Features

 - Browse products from various categories.